 Cingjing offers a respite from the busy city life with its fresh air, verdant landscapes and cool breeze all year round.

 I missed my HSR to Taichung that morning.
 My cousin and her boyfriend who were supposed to join me in Taiwan that day were also late as their flight was delayed by 3 hours.
 As a result, neither of us could make it at 8:00 AM to meet our driver who will drive us up to Cingjing.

-Despite the mishaps, we still managed to cover these places on day two:
+Despite the mishaps, we still managed to cover these places in the Cingjing area on day two:

 - Guanyin Waterfall and Bridge

 - Green Green Grasslands